RECAP: 4th Annual IWL Gala | Thursday, April 10, 2025

 Keynote Panel for 4th Annual IWL Gala

-IWL is honored and excited to announce this year's keynote panel for the 4th Annual IWL Gala:
+The following 4 individuals honored us as this year's keynote panel for the 4th Annual IWL Gala:

-Lezlie Knox, PhD, will facilitate this keynote panel discussion exploring how community change leaders boldly lead the way to positively engage, inspire, and transform communities.
+Lezlie Knox, PhD, facilitated the keynote panel discussion, and helped explore how these community change leaders boldly lead the way to positively engaging, inspiring, and transforming communities.

 Return to the top of this page by clicking HERE.